elastic/elasticsearch-py/docs/index.rst

 is used by the client to log standard activity, depending on the log level.
 ``elasticsearch.trace`` can be used to log requests to the server in the form of ``curl`` commands using pretty-printed json that can then be executed from command line.
+Because it is designed to be shared (for example to demonstrate an issue) it also just uses ``localhost:9200`` as the address instead of the actuall address of the host.
 If the trace logger has not been configured already it is set to `propagate=False` so it needs to be activated separately.

 .. _logging library: http://docs.python.org/3.3/library/logging.html